11 Spectacular Science Activities for Early Years Children

 1. Grow a Magic Rainbow

 We bet you've done your fair share of rainbow drawings in the past few weeks, so this awesome activity is a great way to shake them up and try something new.
-Simply fold a piece of kitchen roll lengthways into three to make a rectangle, and colour a centimetre of one of your short edges in with rainbow colours.
+Simply fold a piece of kitchen roll lengthways into three to make a rectangle, and colour a centimetre of one of your short edges in rainbow colours.

 Dip the coloured edge of the kitchen roll into the glass of water, and watch as the rainbow magically appears.